nuuday/nuuday-android-bdc/README.md

 Make Your Android App Composable And Get Out Of Base-Class Hell.

 ## What is this library about?
 What's the problem?
->All my fragments that inherits from my BaseFragment need to know if they're connected to the internet, wait, except one, but it needs all the other features..
+**>All my fragments that inherits from my BaseFragment need to know if they're connected to the internet, wait, except one, but it needs all the other features..**

->Oh well, I'll just inherit from BaseFragment and ignore that part for one component..
+**>Oh well, I'll just inherit from BaseFragment and ignore that part for one component..**

->Alright, now some of my fragments need a feature, but not the others...
+**>Alright, now some of my fragments need a feature, but not the others...
 How in the world do I solve this in a nice way?
-More inheritance layers?
+More inheritance layers?**

 If you've ever made a BaseFragment (or another BaseComponent) in your Android project, then a problem like the one above is probably something you've encountered.

 **So, what is the problem:**
 - Using BaseComponents causes a multitude of problems as your project scales
 - Component code in Android can quickly grow beyond comprehension as more features are added to the component
-- A single Fragment or Activity can often begin to take care of multiple UI responsibilities, that are unconnected, but all needs to be in the same component
+- A single Fragment or Activity can often begin to take care of multiple UI responsibilities, that are unconnected, but which all needs to be in the same component
-- An Application object can often grow to take care of a multitude of initializations, twisting your onCreate() function into an unholy mess
+- An Application object can often grow to take care of a multitude of initialization, twisting the onCreate() function into an unholy mess

 ## So how does this library solve the issue?
-This library makes your Android components use the principle of composition over inheritance.
+This library makes Android components use the principle of composition over inheritance.

 Decouple uncorrelated logic into declared **Behaviors**.
 Behaviors gets called in order of decleration, with the same lifecycle methods as the parent component.

-For example, here's a fragment, close the sample projects MainFragment:
+For example, here's a fragment, close to the sample projects MainFragment:

 ```kotlin
 class MainFragment : BehaviorDrivenFragment() {